Skip to Main Content

 Students will engage in a combination of lab training, self-study and work with agency partners.

-Students will be assigned to an agency research office for two months (June and July).
+Students will be assigned to an agency research office for the summer (mid-May to the end of July).
 Working with an agency partner, they will perform basic and applied research on policy-relevant topics.
-Agencies might include the Ohio departments of Education, Higher Education, or Job and Family Services, among others.
+Agencies might include the Ohio departments of Education and Workforce, Higher Education, or Job and Family Services, among others.

 During the agency internship, students will participate in a weekly seminar with Glenn College/CHRR and OERC staff and faculty.
-These weekly seminar sessions will provide an opportunity to learn more advanced data science techniques and serve as a “learning lab” where students can get help from staff on ongoing issues that arise in the internship site.
+These weekly seminar sessions will serve as a “learning lab” where students can get help from staff on ongoing issues that arise in the internship site and hear from various guest speakers in the data science field.

 Eligibility